MIMO Evolution toward 6G: End-User-Centric Collaborative MIMO: Performance Evaluations

 In this subsection, we conduct simulations to illustrate the performance benefits of localization augmentation achieved through the conventional L2/L3 relay.
 The testing scenario is depicted in Fig. \ref{fig:Wireless Insite}, where radio wave propagation is generated using a suite of ray-tracing models, Wireless InSite$\circledR$.
 We set the receive points one meter away from the ground in the outdoor environment as the ``outdoor users'' and set the receive points one meter away from the floor in the middle of the building as the ``indoor users.''
 The AoA estimation is performed using the SSs transmitted from only a single BS.

 We compare the estimation performances for the following three cases:

 {\bf Case 1:} This is the baseline scenario where 3D AoA is estimated by 2Rx XR glasses.

-{\bf Case 2:} This is a scenario where 3D AoA is estimated by collaborating 2Rx XR glasses as the primary UE and a 2Rx smartphone as the collaborating UE, as shown in Fig. \ref{fig:PAN_UseCase}(a).
+{\bf Case 2:} This is a scenario where 3D AoA is estimated by collaborating 2Rx XR glasses as the primary UE and a 2Rx smartphone as the collaborative UE, as shown in Fig. \ref{fig:PAN_UseCase}(a).

 {\bf Case 3:} This scenario assumes that portable devices are in the building and can collaborate with CPE-like private devices.
-Besides 2Rx XR glasses and one 2Rx smartphone, two additional 4Rx CPEs are used as the collaborating UEs, as illustrated in Fig. \ref{fig:PAN_UseCase}(b).
+Besides 2Rx XR glasses and one 2Rx smartphone, two additional 4Rx CPEs are used as the collaborative UEs, as illustrated in Fig. \ref{fig:PAN_UseCase}(b).

 Our results in Fig. \ref{fig:Localization_Rank} show that the baseline scenario (i.e., 2Rx XR glasses only) cannot conduct 3D AoA estimation based on SSs from a single BS alone, resulting in dreadful performance.
 However, by aggregating antennas from nearby portable devices, the estimation becomes feasible.
 Case 2 exhibits a 95\% and 93\% reduction in AoA estimation error for outdoor and indoor users, respectively.
 Moreover, when portable devices in the building collaborate with more private devices, compared to Case 2, Case 3 shows a 43\% further reduction of AoA estimation error, and the localization accuracy is improved by 2.03 meters.